 Image of the Month - by David Sprot

 "Everything you can imagine is real." - Pablo Picasso

 NEXT PROGRAMME EVENTS - 2021

 Friday Group News from Annmarie

 The HMG's new rule of "6" people only for social gatherings means we cannot run our normal Friday meeting at Shalford.
-The dates for the Shalford Village Hall this term were Sept 18, 25, Oct 2nd, 9th,16th, 23rd and Nov 6th & 13th, 20th, 27th but now these will not happen.
+The dates for the Shalford Village Hall last year were Sept 18, 25, Oct 2nd, 9th,16th, 23rd and Nov 6th & 13th, 20th, 27th but now these could not happen.

 Monica is stepping down as talent wrangler so if anyone would like to take over that job it would be appreciated.
 We will try to have a model when we return, but in the event that we don't we will have a still life set up.

 Thursday Group News from Cathy Brook

 Unfortunately, due to the current Covid-19 scenario, the Thursday Art Group at St Catherine's Hall is not going to be meeting for the autumn 2020 term.
 It is hoped that the group might resume sometime in 2021.